jenningsloy318/CloudOps/VMware/readme.md

 ## 1. Configure Template VM

->-  since default cloud-init in the centos repos lacked some feature, we can compile it from source
+>-  since default cloud-init in the centos repos lacked some feature, we can compile it from source; the template require cloud-init >=18.4
 > - git clone  https://github.com/cloud-init/cloud-init.git
 > - git checkout 18.5 # change to release 18.5
 > - make ci-deps-centos  # install dependency, make sure epel repo is installed